lokesh/lokesh-dhakar/src/places.md

 In month and year groupings, the venues should display a tag and at the top of the list we can indicate the count of new spots.
 - Add custom notes? or should these happen in app
-- Review categoies - merge Cafe and coffee shop?
+- Review categoies - merge Cafe and coffee shop? aggregate restaurants.
+Multiple categories?
+Check 4sq data.

 Map
 - Monospaced, with location in ascii rectangles on a map?